nozel-org/serverbot/README.md

 # Serverbot
 `serverbot` is a simple and small (<50 kilobytes/<1000 LOC) server monitoring tool that is both easy to use and easy to extend.
 We found most monitoring software to be overkill for our needs and made a simplistic and lightweight alternative.
 It's well commented and can be easily extended or hacked to provide more features.

 This started as a full rewrite of [`serverbot` for Linux](https://github.com/nozel-org/serverbot), but then specifically tailored to FreeBSD and POSIX shell.
 It will have more functionality than its Linux counterpart.
-It's still a work in progress and isn't ready for use on production systems yet.

 ## Features
 * Easy to use CLI interface with clear help text.